Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 An attacker having the ability to send or modify a BGP Message has the ability to withdraw any NLRI, with or without the Treat-As-Withdraw attribute.

 # Acknowledgements {#Acknowledgements}

+The authors of this specification thank Jeffrey Haas and Robert Raszuk for their review and comments.

 {: numbered="false"}